davidmehi/edge-shared-errorhandling-flow-example/README.md

 *To use the Shared Flow in a proxy:*
 1. Add the shared flow "SharedFlow_FaultRulesHanding" using the Shared Flow policy to the proxy.
-2. Add the policy to the &lt;FaultRules&rt; and the &lt;DefaultFaultRule&rt; in the default.xml of the proxy.
+2. Add the policy to the &lt;FaultRules&gt; and the &lt;DefaultFaultRule&gt; in the default.xml of the proxy.
 In both cases, the shared flow will be called, which contains the common error handling logic.

 ```xml
     <FaultRules>